cibi29/Weekly-Status-Update/README.md

 # Weekly-Status-Update
 This page will temporary reflect weekly updates on the project

+## Week 8
+* Evaluating Hindi - embeddings using Sentiment Analysis Task on IMDB reviews dataset containing 50000 balanced reviews .
+* On Original English dataset - reported accuracy is 87 % and state of the art is 88.89 percent.
+* On Hindi dataset obtained by translating these IMDB reviews and using word embeddings generated from a large europarl translated corpus- we get accuracies of around 51 percent.
+Haven’t yet identified the reason for this poor result.
+On the English dataset however, 86.2 percent accuracy is observed.
+* Trying to initialize the model using fasttext embeddings - have faced some difficulty due to unfamiliarity with the keras environment.
+* Read a paper on Evaluating Word Embeddings Using a Representative Suite of Practical Tasks - [Paper](https://cs.stanford.edu/~angeli/papers/2016-acl-veceval.pdf) - therefore chose sentiment analysis task

 ## Week 7
 * As suggested last week, I have been translating a larger english corpus to Hindi
 * Regarding multilingual word embeddings and their evaluation, found a few papers that suggest similar or better approaches to tackle the problem in the following papers -